Giant Australian Cuttlefish

 It is not completely understood why Giant Cuttlefish aggregate in northern Spencer Gulf.
 It is likely that they are attracted to the shallow rocky areas along the coast as it provides optimal habitat to lay their eggs.

-A number of research projects have been undertaken under the guidance of the State Government cross-agency Cuttlefish Working Group because of community fears about population decline.
+A number of research projects have been undertaken under the guidance of the State Government cross-agency Cuttlefish Working Group because of community concerns about population decline.
 A number of these projects have now been finalised with reports available below.